platformdavid/platform-engineering-api/setup/guides/COST_OPTIMIZATION_GUIDE.md

 - ✅ **Monitoring**: Cost tracking and alerts
 - ✅ **Best Practices**: Industry-standard cost optimization

-**This shows FanDuel's Platform Engineering team that you understand:**
+**This shows PlatformDavid's Platform Engineering team that you understand:**
 - **Cost management** in production environments
 - **Resource optimization** for maximum efficiency
 - **Financial responsibility** in infrastructure decisions